-No Trump crash; Dow up 200 as Clinton concedes
+Wall Street welcomes Trump with a bang

 "People were not positioned for this and that's going to have some aftershocks," said Michael Block, chief market strategist at Rhino Trading.

 That explains the dramatic moves for stocks that were seen as big winners or losers in a Clinton White House.
 For instance, Wall Street raced on Wednesday to buy up shares of biotech and prison companies -- two industries Clinton had singled out for attack.
-The iShares Nasdaq Biotechnology ETF (IBB)bounced 5% and drug makers like Shire (SHPG) spiked 9%.
+The iShares Nasdaq Biotechnology ETF (IBB)soared 9% and drug makers like Shire (SHPG) spiked 9%.

 Related: What President Trump means for your pocketbook

-Big banks are also rising amid hopes that Trump will follow through with promises to dial back the Dodd-Frank regulatory reform.
-Bank of America (BAC)rose 4%, while JPMorgan Chase (JPM) gained 5%.
+Big banks are also rising amid an uptick in interest rates and on hopes that Trump will follow through with promises to dial back the Dodd-Frank regulatory reform.
+JPMorgan Chase (JPM) soared nearly 5% and hit a new lifetime high, while Morgan Stanley (MS) surged 7%.
 Of course, Trump has also called to break up the big banks by bringing back the Glass-Steagall Act.

 Defense stocks like Lockheed Martin (LMT) and Raytheon (RTN) are flying high as well, a sign that Wall Street is betting Trump and the GOP-led Congress will ramp up military spending.